Measuring Guide: Trews

 *Measure a little longer if you are unsure so we can alter the length for you later*

-Measure around the widest point of the thigh pulling the tape slightly upwards at the outside of the leg if you desire a slightly looser fit, or measuring the widest point of the thigh as is fr a more fitted pair of trews.
+Thigh: Measure around the widest point of the thigh pulling the tape slightly upwards at the outside of the leg if you desire a slightly looser fit, or measuring the widest point of the thigh as is fr a more fitted pair of trews.

-For more fitted trews you may wish to measure your ankle slightly tighter, but always ensure the tape can comfortably move around your ankle - remember your foot must fit through this when you are taken them on and off!
+Ankle: For more fitted trews you may wish to measure your ankle slightly tighter, but always ensure the tape can comfortably move around your ankle - remember your foot must fit through this when you are taken them on and off!
 An ankle measure of around 14" is considered a pretty tapered fit, while 16-17" would be a straighter leg.

-More athletic builds may wish to supply us with an additional measure taken from around the calf - this ensures that even if going for more fitted trews, we can tailor them so they will comfortably fit over your calves.
+Calf: More athletic builds may wish to supply us with an additional measure taken from around the calf - this ensures that even if going for more fitted trews, we can tailor them so they will comfortably fit over your calves.
 Measure around the widest point of your calf as is.

 Step Four: Double Check

-Everybody is different so don't hesitate to get in touch if you have any questions on measuring or would rather make an appointment in store instead.
+Everybody is different and don't hesitate to get in touch if you have any questions on measuring or would rather make an appointment in store instead.
 Our team double check all measurements before work commences and if they are any questions over what you have submitted they will be in touch to chat them over.